CooledCoffee/decorated/README.md

 	def after_foo(result):
 	    print('this is called after foo')
 	    print('the result of foo is %s' % result)

+	# this will load all modules under the specified package
+	# so that decorator within these modules can actually take effect
+	# you can also init with multi packages: events.init(['package1', 'package2'])
+	events.init('your_package_name')

 In a large system, the event source foo and the event listener before_foo & after_foo are usually defined in different modules to achieve loose coupling.

+You can combine different decorators to achieve more complex functions.
+For example:

+	@foo_event.before
+	@conditional(condition='id < 0')
+	def before_foo():
+	    print('bad id, should be non-negative')